Boycott, Divestment and Sanctions: Critique of liberal Zionism

 BDS criticizes liberal Zionists who oppose the occupation but also the right of return for the Palestinian refugees.
-According to liberal Zionists, both right-wing Zionists and BDS risk "destroying Israel," defined as turning Israel into a Palestinian-majority state, BDS by demanding equal citizenship for Arab-Palestinians and the right of return of the Palestinian refugees, and right-wing Zionists by insisting on building more settlements, eventually making a two-state solution impossible.
+According to liberal Zionists, both right-wing Zionists and BDS risk "destroying Israel", defined as turning Israel into a Palestinian-majority state, BDS by demanding equal citizenship for Arab-Palestinians and the right of return of the Palestinian refugees, and right-wing Zionists by insisting on building more settlements, eventually making a two-state solution impossible.
 With the two-state solution off the table, Israel would either have to grant citizenship to the Palestinians living under occupation, thus destroying Israel, or become an apartheid state.
 Liberal Zionists find apartheid repugnant and oppose apartheid in Israel, so they propose a boycott limited to Israeli West Bank settlements to pressure the Israeli government to stop building settlements.
 Peter Beinart in 2012 proposed a "Zionist BDS" that would advocate divestment from Israeli West Bank settlements but oppose divestment from Israeli companies.
-This, Beinart argued, would legitimize Israel and delegitimize the occupation, thus challenging both the vision of BDS and that of the Israeli government.
+Beinart said this would legitimize Israel and delegitimize the occupation, thus challenging both the vision of BDS and that of the Israeli government.

-BDS supporters contend that liberal Zionists are more concerned with preserving Israel as a "Jewish state" than with human rights.
+Philip Weiss of Mondoweiss and other BDS supporters contend that liberal Zionists are more concerned with preserving Israel as a "Jewish state" than with human rights.
 Barghouti states that by denying the Palestinian refugees right of return simply because they are not Jewish, liberal Zionists adhere to the same Zionist racist principles that treat the Palestinians as a "demographic threat" to be dealt with in order to maintain Israel's character as a colonial, ethnocentric, apartheid state.
 Sriram Ananth writes that the BDS Call asks people to uncompromisingly stand against oppression.
 In his view, liberal Zionists have failed to do so by not endorsing the BDS Call.